chilts/node-ofx/README.md

 It isn't very nice but it seems to work.
 Seriously, you shouldn't use this module!
 Unless you really need it and if you do, please let me know if it doesn't work and send me an example of the format which doesn't.
 I'll add a test and we can carry on all happy about the world.
 Thanks. :)

+# Credits #

+Thanks to [Christian Sullivan](https://github.com/euforic) for writing [banking.js](https://github.com/euforic/banking.js), upon which some of this code is based.
+Many thanks for letting me use it.

 # Author #